Vehicle Code in Ohio

 Once you arrive at a particular section, you may choose to search for keywords just within that section to facilitate your search.

-For more search tips, click on the Help button on the top right of the page.
+For more search tips, click on the "Help" button on the top right of the page.
 Or, use the advanced search feature for highly-defined, specific searches.

-Whenever you need or want to check the status of your driver’s license, you can order a driving record report.
+Whenever you need or want to check the status of your Ohio driver’s license, you can order a driving record report.
 This record will spell out if your driver’s license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the BMV.
+Should your license have been revoked or suspended, the report will indicate that according to what’s on record with the Ohio BMV.
 This report will also show points against your license and, in some cases, information on any accidents you have had.